jjietay/robotic_tank_project/docs/software/index.rst

-Software (ROS 2, Python)
+Software
 ========================

-High-level architecture, then detailed API docs for the key Python modules that run on the Raspberry Pi (ROS 2 nodes).
+This section captures the high-level architecture, then detailed API docs for the key Python modules that run ROS 2 on the Raspberry Pi 4.

 Overview
 --------